-By Thomas De Keyser - Functional Analyst - about 1 month ago
+By Thomas De Keyser - Functional Analyst - 5 months ago

 The head of the department asks you to find a solution for the piling backlog of dossiers.
 You are excited to get going, but where do you start?

 You want to start by finding the root cause of the problem.
 A key mistake managers make is treating the symptoms of a problem instead of tackling its root cause.
 Many techniques can help you find the root cause, e.g. Pareto charts, fishbone diagrams… But do not forget the easy and yet effective method: the “5 Whys” approach.

 As the name suggests, you need to ask why over and over again, much like a toddler.
 This might seem stupid at first, but it forces you not to make any assumptions about the underlying issue.
 This way you will be able to capture much more information from all stakeholders involved.
 Which will, in turn, allow you to make a better assessment of the problem at hand.

 Depending on your problem or the answers you receive, it might be needed to ask “Why” a couple more times.
 Less is however very rare, except for the simplest of problems.